joachimneumann/NumberTranslator/Readme.md

 ```

 ## parameters
-Some languages offer paramtersm for example:
+Some languages offer paramters.
+For example:
 ```swift
 translator.englishUseAndAfterHundred = false
 print(translator.translate(103, to: .english)) // one hundred three